Gluon: Experimental observations

 Quarks and gluons (colored) manifest themselves by fragmenting into more quarks and gluons, which in turn hadronize into normal (colorless) particles, correlated in jets.
-As revealed in 1978 summer conferences, the PLUTO detector at the electron-positron collider DORIS (DESY) produced the first evidence that the hadronic decays of the very narrow resonance Υ(9.46) could be interpreted as three-jet event topologies produced by three gluons.
+As revealed in 1978 summer conferences, the PLUTO detector at the electron–positron collider DORIS (DESY) produced the first evidence that the hadronic decays of the very narrow resonance Υ(9.46) could be interpreted as three-jet event topologies produced by three gluons.
 Later, published analyses by the same experiment confirmed this interpretation and also the spin = 1 nature of the gluon (see also the recollection and PLUTO experiments).

-In summer 1979, at higher energies at the electron-positron collider PETRA (DESY), again three-jet topologies were observed, now clearly visible and interpreted as qq̅ gluon bremsstrahlung, by TASSO, MARK-J and PLUTO experiments (later in 1980 also by JADE).
+In summer 1979, at higher energies at the electron–positron collider PETRA (DESY), again three-jet topologies were observed, now clearly visible and interpreted as qq̅ gluon bremsstrahlung, by TASSO, MARK-J and PLUTO experiments (later in 1980 also by JADE).
 The spin = 1 property of the gluon was confirmed in 1980 by TASSO and PLUTO experiments (see also the review).
 In 1991 a subsequent experiment at the LEP storage ring at CERN again confirmed this result.

 The gluons play an important role in the elementary strong interactions between quarks and gluons, described by QCD and studied particularly at the electron-proton collider HERA at DESY.
 The number and momentum distribution of the gluons in the proton (gluon density) have been measured by two experiments, H1 and ZEUS, in the years 1996–2007.
 The gluon contribution to the proton spin has been studied by the HERMES experiment at HERA.
-The gluon density in the proton (when behaving hadronically) also has been measured.
+The gluon density in the photon (when behaving hadronically) also has been measured.

 Color confinement is verified by the failure of free quark searches (searches of fractional charges).
 Quarks are normally produced in pairs (quark + antiquark) to compensate the quantum color and flavor numbers; however at Fermilab single production of top quarks has been shown.
 (Note: Technically the single top quark production at Fermilab still involves a pair production, but the quark and antiquark are of different flavors.)
 No glueball has been demonstrated.

 Deconfinement was claimed in 2000 at CERN SPS in heavy-ion collisions, and it implies a new state of matter: quark–gluon plasma, less interactive than in the nucleus, almost as in a liquid.
 It was found at the Relativistic Heavy Ion Collider (RHIC) at Brookhaven in the years 2004–2010 by four contemporaneous experiments.
 A quark–gluon plasma state has been confirmed at the CERN Large Hadron Collider (LHC) by the three experiments ALICE, ATLAS and CMS in 2010.

 Jefferson Lab's Continuous Electron Beam Accelerator Facility, in Newport News, Virginia, (Note: Jefferson Lab is a nickname for the Thomas Jefferson National Accelerator Facility in Newport News, Virginia.) is one of 10 Department of Energy facilities doing research on gluons.
 The Virginia lab was competing with another facility – Brookhaven National Laboratory, on Long Island, New York – for funds to build a new electron-ion collider.
 In December 2019, the US Department of Energy selected the Brookhaven National Laboratory to host the electron-ion collider.